 Iaido is practiced by beginners, and those 3rd degree black belt, with an unsharpened Japanese katana sword.
 This sword is called an Iaito (pronounced ‘ee’-‘eye’-‘toe’) and it is often made of a zinc/aluminum alloy or a similar substance.
 Even though the blade of a Iaito is blunt, it is still very much capable of harming a person, so it must be handled with the utmost of care.
 Some higher ranking black belts often use a real, live blade, called a Shinken, when practicing Iaido.
 A good Iaito is identical or nearly identical in size, shape, weight, and decorative fittings and finishings to real Japanese samurai swords, but are not suited for any form of martial combat.

 Why Practice Iaido?

 People choose to train Iaido for numerous and varied reasons.
 Here are some of the more common ones:

-- You have always been enamored with samurai culture and you want to learn more about the art, philosophy, and discipline of Bushido.
+- You have always been interested in samurai culture and you want to learn more about the art, philosophy, and discipline of Bushido.